perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

 The distribution used for calculating the drift velocity is the final value of f<sub>nk</sub> (t) upon convergence.

+We will now go about performing the calculation of f<sub>nk<\sub> by running *calc_mode=dynamics-run*.
 First we must change to the dynamics-run directory
 ```
 cd ../dynamics-run
 ```